lake4790k/CarND-Advanced-Lane-Lines/WRITEUP.md

 * I would implement the fallback to window method from the margin lane finding if the fitted curve has unexpected parameters
 * I would try finetuning the binary thresholding given the challange videos visibility conditions: different threshold parameters, color spaces, sobel methods, mixing methods, etc

-For now I need to complete the next and final project in the term, but will return to will try these as well.
+For now I need to complete the next and final project in the term, but will return and try these as well.